Rajah01/Alarm.bat/README.md

 Your computer MUST know the correct local time and time zone.
 It should be synchronizing with an &nbsp; &nbsp;external time server such as 0.pool.ntp.org or time.nist.gov.
 See the Date and Time settings.
 /W{akes} and /R{epeats} execute as Scheduled Tasks in the current user account: you MUST be signed in!
-The Windows %TEMP% (or %TMP%) directory must exist for the current user account.
-In the (highly &nbsp; &nbsp;unusual!) circumstance that it does not exist, or is not identified by variables %TEMP% | %TMP%, &nbsp; &nbsp;Alarm.bat aborts.
 If your (uncommon) Windows system disallows &#34;short&#34; (8.3) filenames, locate &#34;Alarm.bat&#34; in a directory &nbsp; &nbsp;tree with NO spaces!
 Find out: execute &#34;TestForShortDirectoryNames.bat&#34; (bundled herewith).
 Do not locate &#34;Alarm.bat&#34; and &#34;bell.exe&#34; in a Windows-protected directory (e.g. &#34;System32&#34;).
-All files in the %TEMP%\ALRM\ directory are RESERVED.
+All files in the {Alarm.bat directory}\ALRM\ subdirectory are RESERVED.
 Alarm assumes the existence of system files <b>chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe,
  &nbsp; &nbsp;forfiles.exe, more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe,
  &nbsp; &nbsp;timeout.exe, WMIC.exe, and xcopy.exe</b>.
 If any of these built-in executables are absent in your